Pat Abbruzzi: Teaching career and high school coaching career

-After his professional career, Abbruzzi became a successful and much beloved physical education teacher and football coach at his alma mater, Warren High School in Warren, Rhode Island.
-He coached eight division champions over 26 years, and also coached baseball in his spare time.
+After his professional career, Abbruzzi became a successful physical education teacher and football coach at his alma mater, Warren High School in Warren, Rhode Island.
+He coached eight division champions over 26 years and also coached baseball in his spare time.
 During the 1970s his football team set an interscholastic league record of 31 victories in a row.
-Known to all as "Doc", he was a legendary figure in Rhode Island high school football.

 Abbruzzi was named to the University of Rhode Island Athletic Hall of Fame in 1972 and the Rhode Island Football Coaches Hall of Fame in 1976.
 He was a charter member of the Warren Athletic Hall of Fame (1998) and in 2005 Pat was named to the Rhode Island Interscholastic League Hall of Fame.
 He was later elected to the Sons of Italy Athletic Hall of Fame.

 Death

 Pat Abbruzzi died on June 3, 1998.